NickM-27/swatch/README.md

 Check out [GitHub Docs](docs/config.md) for example and more instructions on creating the config file.

+## Adding Objects

+Check out the [Color Setup Docs](docs/finding-color-values.md) for how to setup objects and fine the color values to use.

 ## API References

 Check out [GitHub Docs](docs/api.md) for the API reference.